onbloc/gnoland-tutorials/docs/cli/gnokey.md

 ## Export an Encrypted Private Key

-Export an a private key's encrypted armor using the following command.
+Export a private key's encrypted armor using the following command.

 ```bash
 $ gnokey export